Struggling to find your motivation to sell?

 You want to focus on what’s going to make you money, which is sales activity.

-What are those activities that you’re doing during the day that are not sales related?
+What are those activities that you’re doing during the day that are not sales-related?
 Maybe it’s operational issues.
 Maybe it’s putting out fires here and there.
 Maybe it’s customer complaints.

 Whatever it is, the more you can give that to someone else, the more money you’re going to make, and the more money you’re going to be worth to your company.
 You become a complete necessity to any company if you focus the majority of your time on sales activity.
+What’s going to increase your sales motivation more than being a rockstar at your company?

 Get rid of anything that is not sales-related.
+Period.

 Sales Motivation Tip #6: Use a selling system that actually works.